nicmr/sqlscript/README.md

 Hint: we're working in a very safe environment, the script does currently NOT encrypt your data.

 ## ToDo:
+  * add the script to bash_aliases for easy access (available on dev branch)
   * allow change and deletion of stored login data
   * allow the user to enter the ip of the sql database themself (as of now, it's set to the IP of our university's db)
   * maybe: encryption